 One of the leading causes of power valves failing is the lack of proper maintenance on the components.
 These parts are in direct contact with exhaust gases and build up carbon quickly, so you need to clean them regularly.
 A good rule of thumb is to clean and readjust the mechanism (if required) every seven to fifteen running hours.

 Two other common causes of power valve failures are backfiring and improper torque levels (too tight or too loose).

 It’s also important to note that some valves can malfunction right out of the factory, so make sure you check it before installation and perform a test run after installation.

-The most noticeable symptom of a bad power valve is a complete lack of power at high RPMs.
-Keep that in mind the next time you cant make it up that hill!
+The most noticeable symptom of a malfunctioning power valve is a complete lack of power at high RPMs.
+Keep that in mind the next time you can’t make it up that hill!